SWORDPOINT Medieval Armies Errata & Living FAQ

 Inevitably some errors remain in the published work however hard we try.
 Sorry!

-Additional Rules-Artillery: A cannon can hit anything which is straight in front of any part of its base frontage.
+A cannon can hit anything which is straight in front of any part of its base frontage.
 Guns do not count towards the Army Break Point total, but cause a loss of 1 ABP when destroyed, captured or abandoned.
 Two or more guns (unless a different number is specified in an army list) that are chained together form a battery in the same way as Torsion Artillery.

 Additional Rules-Crossbows: In this period only, crossbows shoot from the first two rows of bases, like bows.
 However, unlike bows, they do not receive bonus dice for bases shooting from the second row.